Pratham16112002/logseq/pages/Linked List.md

 	      }
 	  ```
 	- 2. __Recursive method -> We need to divide the linked into minimum subproblem, which is the single node.
-		- For a normal case we have access to the current node and its next node which will be returned by
+		- For a normal case we have access to the current node and its next node which will be returned by recursive call.
+			- we have access to the previous node and next node
 - #### Merger Two sorted Linked list
 	- **Alogrithm** ->
 	  1. First we will create a dummy node and then pointer the newly created node to an existing node .